ziutek/mymysql/README.md

 	fmt.Print(rows[0].Str(1))

-There are other helper methods, for data conversion like *Int* or *Uint*:
+There are other helper methods for data conversion like *Int* or *Uint*:

 	fmt.Print(rows[0].Int(1))